Allen-Synthesis/EuroPi/software/contrib/egressus_melodiam.md

 1. Patch a 50% duty cycle square wave or clock with pulses >= 16ms in duration into the digital input
 2. Connect one or more outputs to an input on another module (e.g. CV modulation inputs)
-3. Select a pattern pength using Knob 1
+3. Select a pattern length using Knob 1
 4. Start your clock.
 Each output will now send a looping CV pattern to your module!

 So, what happened in the above example?